educoreai-lotus/LearnerAI/docs/USER_STORIES_AND_MICROSERVICES.md

 1. Skills Engine sends course completion notification (Passed: True)
 2. LearnerAI generates course suggestions (Prompt 4 - AI)
 3. LearnerAI sends to RAG Microservice for further processing
-4. Suggestions are stored and displayed to the user
+4. Suggestions are stored (in `recommendations` table) and displayed to the user

 **Key Components:**
 - Completion detection from Skills Engine